 Vodka vs. wine: Vodka is used for its neutral flavor and higher alcohol percentage.
 However, if you don't have any on hand, feel free to swap in ¼ cup dry wine.
 The extra liquid will impact the thickness of the sauce, so hold off on adding the ¼ cup of pasta water unless you need to thin the sauce after adding the pasta.

 Pork sausage vs. leaner meats: Not only will using a leaner protein option save you fat and calories in this dish, but it will likely also reduce the sodium in the dish.
-If you choose to use plain ground turkey or ground chicken, add an additional ¼ tsp of red pepper flakes.
+If you choose to use plain ground turkey or ground chicken, add an additional ¼ teaspoon of red pepper flakes.
 I'd recommend a happy medium, like using a sundried tomato chicken sausage; it's the best of both worlds--tons of flavor and less fat!

 #1) When making the sauce, use an extra-large frying pan or a dutch oven.
 I personally like to use my dutch oven.
 The depth of the pan makes it much easier to mix the pasta into the sauce.